Snowflake-Labs/sfquickstarts/site/sfguides/src/building_a_customer_insights_analyzer_using_vertex_ai_and_snowflake/building_a_customer_insights_analyzer_using_vertex_ai_and_snowflake.md

 Open a SQL Worksheet (from the Projects tab) in the Snowflake UI and Copy and paste the below code into your Snowflake worksheet, this will create a table with customer reviews.
 For the sake of the quickstart we are using the ACCOUNTADMIN role, but in practice you will likely want to use a different, organization specific role.

+Important to note that in this quickstart we wil be using the requests package to make the external call to Vertex AI.
+In the Summer of '24 the Snowflake environment will support the Vertex AI SDK.

 ```sql
 --create database and warehouse